-Southwest LRT Project

-Minneapolis, Minnesota New Starts Engineering (Rating Assigned November 2017)
+Southwest Light Rail Transit Project Minneapolis, Minnesota New Starts Engineering (Rating Assigned November 2018)

-Summary Description

-Proposed Project: Light Rail Transit

-14.5 Miles, 15 Stations

-Total Capital Cost (\$YOE): \$1,857.68 Million (includes \$55.0 million in finance charges)

-Section 5309 New Starts Share (\$YOE): \$928.84 Million (50.0%)

-Annual Operating Cost (opening year 2022): \$29.43 Million

-Current Year Ridership Forecast (2014): 18,900 Daily Linked Trips

-6,286,000 Annual Linked Trips

-Horizon Year Ridership Forecast (2035): 28,800 Daily Linked Trips

-9,546,700 Annual Linked Trips

-Overall Project Rating: Medium-High

-Project Justification Rating: Medium

-Local Financial Commitment Rating: Medium-High
+Summary Description Proposed Project: 0 14.5 Miles, 16 Stations Total Capital Cost (\$YOE): \$2,003.15 Million (includes \$55.0 million in finance charges) Section 5309 CIG Share (\$YOE): \$928.84 Million (46.4%) Annual Operating Cost (opening year 2023): \$33.04 Million Current Year Ridership Forecast (2014): 19,500 Daily Linked Trips 6,438,900 Annual Linked Trips Horizon Year Ridership Forecast (2035): 28,900 Daily Linked Trips 9,552,700 Annual Linked Trips Overall Project Rating: Medium-High Project Justification Rating: Medium Local Financial Commitment Rating: Medium-High

-Project Description: The Metropolitan Council (MC) is planning a light rail transit (LRT) extension of the METRO Green Line from the existing Target Field LRT station in downtown Minneapolis to Eden Prairie in suburban Hennepin County.
-The line would also serve the suburban municipalities of Minnetonka, Hopkins and St. Louis Park.
+Project Description: The Metropolitan Council (MC) is planning a light rail transit (LRT) extension of the METRO Green Line from the existing Target Field LRT station in downtown Minneapolis to Eden Prairie in suburban Hennepin County serving the suburban municipalities of Minnetonka, Hopkins and St. Louis Park.
 The proposed alignment generally parallels freight rail and roadway rights-of-way, with several grade-separated crossings and a short tunnel segment.
 The project includes construction of nine park-and-ride facilities with approximately 2,500 total spaces and a new railcar light maintenance facility as well as the purchase of 27 light rail vehicles.
 Service is planned to operate from 4:00 a.m. to 2:00 a.m. daily with trains every 10 minutes during the day on weekdays, every 10 to 30 minutes during the evening on weekdays, and every 10 to 15 minutes on weekends.

 Project Purpose: Population, employment and congestion are growing rapidly in the project corridor.
 Downtown Minneapolis has the region's largest concentration of employment and a growing population, while several large corporate campuses and business parks are located in the western end of the corridor.
 Although the corridor has extensive bus service, particularly express service oriented toward commuters to downtown Minneapolis, growing congestion on the roadway network slows travel speeds.
-The project would provide more efficient access to and from major employment centers and especially improve transit access to suburban employment sites.
-As an extension of the METRO Green Line, the project would provide through service to and from the University of Minnesota campus, the State Capitol complex, and downtown St. Paul.
-The Project would connect to the existing METRO Blue Line LRT and Northstar commuter rail lines at Target Field.
+The project is intended to provide more efficient access to and from major employment centers and especially improve transit access to suburban employment sites.
+As an extension of the METRO Green Line, the project provides through service to and from the University of Minnesota campus, the State Capitol complex, and downtown St. Paul.
+The Project connects to the existing METRO Blue Line LRT and Northstar commuter rail lines at Target Field.

 Project Development History, Status and Next Steps: Following completion of an alternatives analysis for the corridor in May 2010, MC selected LRT as the locally preferred alternative and adopted it into the region's fiscally constrained long-range transportation plan.
-Under SAFETEA-LU, FTA approved the project into Preliminary Engineering in September 2011.
-When MAP-21 took effect, the project was considered to be in the Project Development phase since the environmental review process was not yet complete.
+Under SAFETEA-LU, FTA approved the project into New Starts Preliminary Engineering in September 2011.
+When MAP-21 took effect, the project was considered to be in the New Starts Project Development phase since the environmental review process was not yet complete.
 A Draft Environmental Impact Statement (EIS) was released in October 2012, followed by a Supplemental Draft EIS in May 2015 that accounted for changes to the western end of the project alignment, the relocation of the operation and maintenance facility, and a revised configuration for the Kenilworth Corridor segment of the line in Minneapolis.
+The

-The Final EIS was released in May 2016, followed by FTA's issuance of a Record of Decision in July 2016.
+Final EIS was released in May 2016, followed by FTA's issuance of a Record of Decision (ROD) in July 2016.
 FTA approved the project into Engineering in December 2016.
-MC anticipates receipt of a Full Funding Grant Agreement in late 2018, and the start of revenue service in late 2022.
+FTA issued an Amended ROD in May 2018 that accounted for project modifications.
+MC anticipates receipt of a Full Funding Grant Agreement in early 2019, and the start of revenue service in mid 2023.